Faculty and Staff - Amanda Lathrop, PhD

 Principles of Food Safety and Hazardous Analysis (FSN 275)

 Safety of packaged, fresh-cut leafy greens with the goal to determine the potential for growth of E. coli O157:H7 and Listeria monocytogenes under retail storage conditions.

 Safety of Reduced Sodium Dairy Products with the goal to determine the survival of pathogenic microorganisms in low sodium mozzarella cheese and to determine the effect of added antimicrobials/bacteriocins on the survival of pathogenic bacteria in cheese.

 She is also doing work on the application of novel antimicrobial systems in food systems and on food contact surfaces.

-Future work includes characterization of retail deli storage conditions and determination of the potential for growth of pathogens under these conditions.
+Future work includes the characterization of retail deli storage conditions and the determination of the potential for growth of pathogens under these conditions.